ppy/osu-wiki/wiki/Gameplay/Multiplayer/en.md

 ## Win conditions

-There are four different winning conditions:
+There are four different win conditions:

 | Title | Description |
 | :-: | :-- |